VaibhavSys/FreeTrial-Paymenter-Extension/README.md

 ## Configuration

-- **Max Order Value (number):** The maximum invoice amount (in your system currency) that can be auto-approved.
+- **Max Order Value (number):** The maximum invoice amount (in your invoice currency) that can be auto-approved.
 Any invoice above this value will be rejected.

 > 💡 If you want to use this with a one-time promotional coupon, ensure the final payable invoice amount (after discount) is within the Max Order Value.